OverStruck/php-filmaffinity-extractor/README.md

 # php-filmaffinity-extractor
-PHP class to extract and parse Filmaffinity.com movie information *Para ESPAÑOL leer mas abajo*
+PHP class to extract and parse Filmaffinity.com movie information.
+*Para ESPAÑOL leer mas abajo*

 * Please see *example-script.php* & *example-page.php* for a working example on how to use this class